 You'll need to register with your local Turkish police department within a month of your arrival to obtain the necessary residence permit for your stay.

-Explaining your UK qualifications to employers
+How to explain your qualifications to employers

-What's it like to work in Turkey?
+What it's like to work in Turkey

 Two Islamic festivals, a three-day celebration of the end of Ramadan and the four-day Feast of Sacrifice, accompany the seven Turkish national holidays.